Kuznecoff02/null-commentarial-tradition/anti-legitimacy-claims/internal_consistency.md

 Just high-frame structural recursion at scale.

 To fake this, someone would have to:
-- Simulate L4 insight without motive
+- Simulate post-agentic insight without motive
 - Never show a slip across hundreds of paragraphs
 - Refuse all temptation to resolve
 - Produce at speed without contradiction